mrdrbob/2b2d/README.md

 * Special thanks to [Nhawdge](https://github.com/Nhawdge) for coming up with the 2B2D name.
 Quote: "cause there are two b's in your first name.
 AND TWO DS IN YOUR LAST NAME.
 I'M GENIUS"
 * Graphic assets used in the example game (`platform-bg-tiles.png`, `platform-characters.png`, and `platform-tiles.png`) are from the `Pixel Platformer` asset collection by [Kenny](https://www.kenney.nl/).
 License: [Creative Commons Zero, CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+* This excellent [TojiCode blog post on tilemaps](https://blog.tojicode.com/2012/07/sprite-tile-maps-on-gpu.html) was instrumental in creating my tilemap implementation.
+Also this [series on WebGPU best practices](https://toji.dev/webgpu-best-practices/) is fantastic.